-- S.2.
-Design of Measuring Elements. - S.2.1.
-Air/Vapor Elimination.
-A measuring system shall be equipped with an effective air/vapor eliminator or other effective automatic means to prevent the measurement of vapor that will cause errors in excess of the applicable tolerances passage of air/vapor through the meter.
+S.2.1.
+Air/Vapor Elimination. - A measuring system shall be equipped with an effective air/vapor eliminator or other effective automatic means to prevent the measurement of vapor that will cause errors in excess of the applicable tolerances passage of air/vapor through the meter.
 Vent lines from the air/vapor eliminator shall be made of appropriate non-collapsible material.
 (Also see Section T. Tolerances.)